RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 Tutorial
 ========

-In the examples below, output files are written to the ``pyuvdata/pyuvdata/data/tutorial_output`` directory, which you will need to create to run the code exactly as written.
+In the examples below, output files are written to a temporary directory created during testing.
+By default they will write to the current working directory.
 Alternatively you can change the location the output files are saved to by changing the arguments to the ``os.path.join`` calls.

 ------
 UVData